bimdata/javascript-api-client/docs/ModelApi.md

 - **Accept**: Not defined

-## removeClassificationOfElementDeprecated
+## removeClassificationOfElement

-> removeClassificationOfElementDeprecated(cloudPk, elementUuid, id, ifcPk, projectPk)
+> removeClassificationOfElement(cloudPk, elementUuid, id, modelPk, projectPk)

 Remove a classification from an element